hollowsxd/Championify/FAQ.md

 #### How do I make this work on Windows?
 Run Championify.exe, the app will try and look for your League of Legends folder for you.
-If the app can't find it, browse to your League of Legends folder where `lol.launcher.exe` is saved (`LoLLauncher.exe` or `lol.exe` for Garena installations).
+If the app can't find it, browse to your League of Legends folder where `lol.launcher.exe` is saved (`LoLLauncher.exe` or `lolex.exe` for Garena installations).

 #### How do I make this work on Mac?